sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

-This will be fitting a pre-defined Gaussian/Logistic Function which is very commonly used in epidemiology. [^10]
+This will is very common approach used in datasets that follows an Epi curve epidemiology. [^10]